Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [I.2] Výjimku dělal neobyčejně tlustý pán s brýlemi, s uplakanýma očima, který byl zatčen doma ve svém bytě, poněvadž dva dny před atentátem v Sarajevu platil „U Brejšky“ za dva srbské studenty, techniky, útratu a detektivem Brixim byl spatřen v jejich společnosti opilý v „Montmartru“ v Řetězové ulici, kde, jak již v protokole potvrdil svým podpisem, též za ně platil.

-Hodkovičky was where the chairman of the local charity Spolek Dobromil was unlucky with his statements as the police arrived to ask them to stop the festivities as Austria was in a state of sorrow.
+was where the chairman of the local charity Spolek Dobromil was unfortunate with his remarks when the police arrived to ask them to end the festivities, as Austria was in a state of mourning.
 The chairman ended up in the cell at c.k. policejní ředitelství with Švejk and the other conspirators.

 Background

-Hodkovičky is a district on the southern outskirst of Prague by Vltava.
-Hodkovičky was in 1914 still a village and became part of the capital as lates as in 1949.
+is a district on the southern outskirts of Prague by Vltava.
+In 1914, Hodkovičky was still a village and became part of the capital as late as 1949.

 Demography